Genre: Sandbox / Zombies / Open World

 Gamemode: Singleplayer / Multiplayer / Coop

-The zombie survival building game is the little brother of minecraft but exists longer than minecraft.
+The zombie survival building game is called the little brother of minecraft although it is 2d with some 3d dimension integrations.
 The concept is similar just that the world is far smaller, has a side-scrolling graphic and offers a lot of different content.
 You need to like its pixel graphics or you'll just hate the whole game.
-It starts out with your character at a spawn point on your map and an NPC will be nearby, to give you basic infos about the gameplay.
-You will need to build immediately some protection against the creatures that come in the night but you won't need to find food or water to survive.
+It starts out with your character at a spawn point on your map and an NPC will be nearby to give you basic infos about the gameplay.
+You will need to build immediately some protection against the creatures that come in the night but fortunately you won't need to find food or water to survive.
 The open world has several biomes and lots of different enemies as well as a very few peaceful ones around.

 When you already think you might be done you'll discover more possibilities what you could do.
 Combine items to get stronger better ones.
 Go into different worlds with different materials and do some quests the NPC's offer.
 If you really have the feeling you did complete this game you can still install mods for it.
 Also you can try out different styles of combat, magic, melee or ranged.

 The possibilities and the amount of content in this game are really massive.
+Some resources are found in chests cluttered around the map or just be dropped by certain enemies.
+For some you might to need to dig far till you find them.
 The down side is that you don't have an infinite world and that Terraria doesn't have many bigger updates.
 Another negative side to the game is that the game does not adapt to the number of players, which might make it incredibly difficult to kill bosses in the beginning for a single person and might afford a lot of planning, while it can be boring in an well equipped group later on.
-It is definitely more fun to play this game with friends but you can play it also just alone.
+It is definitely more fun to play this game with friends, but you can play it also just alone.

 We recommend: If you like pixel games, buy it!